cages/las-util-php/README.md

 LAS-Util current functionality:
 - Upload a LAS file that includes only the VERSION section
 - Parse the VERSION section and save it to the database
+- Parse the WELL INFORMATION section and save it to the database
 - Display a list of uploaded files
 - Display details on a selected uploaded file
 - **Provide api for listing uploaded LAS docs and details**